 This season, our partners have elected to not support out of state teams.
 This may change again in the future.

 We encourage you to explore grants provided and communicated by FIRST® through their Team Grants FAQ and to reach our to your local or state FIRST organizers.

 WHat dates do i need to know?

-The grant application opens on Thursday, September 1st.
+The 2017-2018 Grant Application start date is TBA.
+We will announce the start date via our newsletter and through our social media channels.
 Once the grant application opens, please start an application as soon as possible so as to give us time to let you know if any corrections are needed on your application.

 what information is required for the grant application?